azizgharbi/LEMP-DEV-ENV/config.md

 ## Required

-Install Ubuntu 16.04 LTS on your Vm using vagrant :
+Install Ubuntu 16.04 LTS on your Vm using vagrant:

-* Create the vagrant file :
+* Create the vagrant file:

 ```
 vagrant init hashicorp/precise64
 ```

-* Uncomment the ligne that contain config.vm.network and get the Vm Ip adress to browse it and test :
+* Uncomment the ligne that contain "config.vm.network" and insert your Ip adresse in the Browser's adresse bar:

 ```
 vagrant up